wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 You hereby agree and affirm that you are not a ’Sanctioned Person’ or accessing the Products or Protocol on behalf of, for the benefit of, or at the direction of any Sanctioned Person.
 For purposes of this Section 7.6, a Sanctioned Person is any of the following:

-An individual or entity that is designated under blocking and asset freeze-type sanctions of any jurisdiction including but not limited to the Specially Designated Nationals and Blocked Persons List, which is enforced by the U.S. Department of the Treasury's Office of Foreign Assets Control, the HM Treasury (HMT) Financial Sanctions List (also known as the UK Consolidated Financial Sanctions List), and the Consolidated Financial Sanctions List enforced by member states of the European Union;
+An individual or entity that is designated under blocking and asset freeze-type sanctions of any jurisdiction including but not limited to the Specially Designated Nationals and Blocked Persons List, which is enforced by the U.S. Department of the Treasury’s Office of Foreign Assets Control, the HM Treasury (HMT) Financial Sanctions List (also known as the UK Consolidated Financial Sanctions List), and the Consolidated Financial Sanctions List enforced by member states of the European Union;

 Any entity that is owned 50% or more directly or indirectly, either individually or in the aggregate, by one or more Sanctioned Persons, or otherwise subject to the control of a Sanctioned Person;